nederhof/newgardiner/README.md

 This font inevitably suffers from these issues as well and should therefore be considered as no more than a preliminary attempt to create a font covering the core signs.

-Particularly egregious is that some signs from the basic list were misplaced to new code points, while new shapes were assigned to old code points.
+Particularly egregious is that several signs from the basic list were misplaced to new code points, while new shapes were assigned to old code points, without any documented justification or open discussion.
+Obviously this is unacceptable, as it invalidated overnight any encodings that were compiled in the past 16 years.
-Obviously this is unacceptable and the basic list needs to be restored to what it was in Unicode 5.2 as soon as possible.
+The basic list needs to be restored to what it was in Unicode 5.2 as soon as possible.
-A stable situation may not exist until Unicode 18.
+A stable situation may however not exist until Unicode 18.

 ## Links